List of Marvel Comics characters: T: Roland Treece

 Roland Treece is a character appearing in American comic books published by Marvel Comics.
 Created by David Michelinie and Mark Bagley, the character first appeared in Venom: Lethal Protector #3 (April 1993).

-Roland Treece is the CEO of Treece International and a board member of the Life Foundation.
+Roland Treece is the CEO of Treece International and a board of directors member of the Life Foundation.
 Using a park recreation project as a cover, he searches for a lost stockpile of gold buried beneath a park in San Francisco before dealing with interference from Venom.
 Treece nearly dies fighting Spider-Man and Venom, but is ultimately saved by Eddie Brock.
 Treece next appears as Carlton Drake's employee who he attempts to kill through an incorrect serum administration but his employer survives.
 Treece and Orwell Taylor are arrested by federal agents for their part in Drake's illegal projects.

 Roland Treece in other media

 Roland Treece appears in Venom, portrayed by Scott Haze.
-This version is the Life Foundation's head of security and Carlton Drake's chief enforcer.
+This version is the Life Foundation's chief of security and Carlton Drake's chief enforcer.
 After bringing in scientist Dora Skirth, Treece goes after Eddie Brock twice, but is nearly killed by Venom the first time and is killed by Anne Weying.

 Tri-Sentinel

 The Tri-Sentinel is a character appearing in American comic books published by Marvel Comics.
 It is a three-faced variant of the mutant-hunting Sentinels.

-Six-armed version

-The six-armed version first appeared in The Amazing Spider-Man #329 (December 1989), and was created by David Michelinie and Erik Larsen.
+The Tri-Sentinel first appeared in The Amazing Spider-Man #329 (December 1989), and was created by David Michelinie and Erik Larsen.

-The six-armed version is a combination of three Sentinels.
+The Tri-Sentinel is a combination of three Sentinels.
 It was created by Loki as retribution for the Acts of Vengeance ploy but was defeated by Peter Parker / Spider-Man as Captain Universe.

-The Tri-Sentinel was later rebuilt by the Life Foundation before being destroyed again by Spider-Man and Nova.

-An army of Tri-Sentinels are unleashed by Mendel Stromm to destroy New York City before being killed by a mysterious benefactor while Spider-Man stopped the Tri-Sentinel army.

-Wild Sentinel

-The Wild Sentinel first appeared in New X-Men #114 (May 2001), and was created by Grant Morrison and Frank Quitely.

-The Wild Sentinel is a three-faced counterpart of the Tri-Sentinel unit based on salvaged parts, weapons and even entire vehicles which gives a wide variety of different shapes and forms have been observed in Ecuador involving self-sustaining design flexibility to scavenge all technology and material within a test radius and build troops out of the material.
-Cassandra Nova utilizes the Wild Sentinel in attacking Genosha and killing its mutant inhabitants.
+Triage